 Get answers to frequently asked questions about Roving Edge Infrastructure.

-Oracle Roving Edge Infrastructure is an infrastructure service designed to host workloads and use cases that operate at the edge, especially the far edge and tactical edge.
+Oracle Roving Edge Infrastructure is a service designed to host workloads and use cases that operate at the edge, especially the far edge and tactical edge.
 It is designed to function as an extension of your Oracle Cloud tenancy.
-It consists of a cloud service and physical edge devices that can be used individually or in clusters to enable you to run IaaS cloud services and workloads outside the cloud data center where data is generated and consumed.
+It consists of a cloud service and physical edge devices that can be used individually or multiple nodes networked together to enable you to run IaaS cloud services and workloads outside the cloud data center where data is generated and consumed.
 The core infrastructure services for Roving Edge Infrastructure include compute VMs, object storage, block storage, and virtual networking.

 Oracle Roving Edge Infrastructure enables your latency- and connectivity-sensitive applications to process data generated in edge locations, lowering communications infrastructure load, reducing data transmission costs, and improving overall application responsiveness.
 Roving Edge Infrastructure is an extension of your Oracle Cloud Infrastructure (OCI) tenancy.